DaveL17/matplotlib/_feature_requests.md

 happens if the original path is in the Indigo folder tree).  `v0.7.53`

 #### 2019-02-12  Autolog  [COMPLETE]
-It would be useful to able to specify the text colour when selecting Show Battery Level.
+It would be useful to be able to specify the text colour when selecting Show Battery Level.
 At the moment if you select a light green colour for the Healthy colour then the white text gets lost.

 DaveL17 - annotations feature added to Battery Health devices in `v0.7.45`.